Deep Japanese Tea Ceremony Experience in Kyoto

 13,200yen~

-◆Matcha with sweets is included.
+Matcha with traditional Japanese sweets is included.

 Price・Plan